Blog · News · Relationship tech

 There’s a distinction here that matters for couples, and it’s easy to miss.
 AI that helps two real people connect with each other is a different category from an AI companion designed to substitute for human contact.
 Using an app to prompt a conversation with your partner is closer to human-interaction scaffolding than to chatbot companionship.
 This study didn’t test that directly — but its core finding, that a real human peer moved the needle where a bot did not, points in the same direction.

-Keep readingDoes an AI companion hurt your real relationships? · Where AI actually helps with the hard parts of a relationship · Lonely as a new dad?
+Keep readingDoes an AI companion hurt your real relationships? · Where AI actually helps with the hard parts · Lonely as a new dad?
 Why it happens and what helps

 Elizaveta Shvets